Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool 'Find past work similar to what you're about to do' - specific verb (find) and resource (past work).
-It effectively distinguishes from sibling m9k_search by contrasting its prioritization logic ('Unlike m9k_search, this prioritizes chunks with rich metadata').
+The description clearly states the tool's function: 'Find past work similar to what you're about to do.'
+It uses a specific verb ('find') and resource ('past work'), and distinguishes itself from the sibling m9k_search by noting it prioritizes chunks with rich metadata.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.